HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 *I already know what’s going to be said next; no need to be around for it.*

 “This is…what, the fourth time you’ve talked about us playing parts at this table?
 And mentioning our father’s legacy?”
 Georg was no longer trying to hide the indignation in his voice.

 *These two men can waste time in circles by themselves.*

-“Your little brothers and sisters tell you time and again to save these talks at the war council, yet you refuse to listen.
+“Your brothers and sisters tell you time and again to save these talks at the war council, yet you refuse to listen.
 Victor, you–”

 “What I speak is of *great importance*\!
 I’ll repeat it as much as I must\!”
 Victor sharply interrupted.
 “Our brethren were born carrying the weight of the Ashwright name.
 They must be taught how to live up to its burdens, especially when us three are united to guide those five at this reunion–”